 During 2017, TFIP & HSF organised a range of special screenings and panel discussions in cities across the UK.
 Panellists included Miguel Kuczynski (Lecturer, Centre of Development Studies and Centre of Latin American Studies, University of Cambridge), Dr Rebecca Jarman (Lecturer at the University of Leeds and Founder of the Venezuela Research Network), Dr Lizabeth Navas-Aleman (Honorary Associate at the Institute of Development Studies, University of Sussex) and Nick Cohen (Political Commentator for The Guardian, Observer and Spectator).

-In July 2018, TFIP co-hosted a lively screening and discussion event at the Brussels Press Club (pictured) at which TFIP co-director Danielle Turkov gave a keynote speech and panellists from the EU institutions explored the EU’s political relationship with Venezuela and Latin America.
+In July 2018, TFIP co-hosted a lively screening and discussion event at the Brussels Press Club (pictured) at which TFIP co-founder Danielle Turkov gave a keynote speech and panellists from the EU institutions explored the EU’s political relationship with Venezuela and Latin America.

 With support from TFIP, La Soledad had its world premiere at the Venice Biennale.
 It has since won over 24 awards and been mentioned in multiple international newspapers, including four-star reviews in The Guardian and Financial Times.